mocamircea/sygon-token/testing/UC10 Check balance.md

 # UC10 Check balance

-A user checks the balance of any given address address.
+User checks the balance of a given address.

 ## Preconditions

 ## Steps
-Returns from <i>balances</i> the amount associated to provided address.

 ## Postconditions
+Returns from <i>balances</i> the amount associated to the provided address.